What are dentures?

 Don't clean or sterilize your denture in hot or boiling water.
 This can damage the

 If a partial denture is in place, remove it before brushing your natural teeth.

-Once removed, keep the denture in a safe place, out of the reach of children and pets.
+Once it's removed, keep the denture in a safe place, out of the reach of children

 Once removed, soak the denture in a proper cleansing solution or water.
-Do not use
+Don't use

 bleach solutions.
 They will attack the metal and bleach the color out of the resin.

-Do not wear your dentures at night while you are sleeping.
-This will irritate the
+Don't wear your dentures at night while you are sleeping.
+This will irritate the tissues

 Have any remaining teeth cleaned every 6 months by an oral health professional.